thorpej/CoPicoVision/README.md

 on the 5V side to use TTL logic levels.
 One transceiver is hard-wired for the B->A direction and level-shifts the A0, /VDPWSEL, /VDPRSEL, and /RESET input signals.
-The other transceiver level-shifts the data bus and takes care of swizzing the bit order between the VDP and the Z80.
+The other transceiver level-shifts the data bus and takes care of swizzling the bit order between the VDP and the Z80.
 The IODEC GAL generates an extra signal that's used to enable the output of the data bus transceiver, and the direction of the transceiver is controlled by /VDPWSEL.